kyma-project/kyma/docs/getting-started/08-connect-external-application.md

 3. Select **Add once** to add the service to the Namespace.

-4. When the box pops up, leave the default values and confirm changes by selecting **Create**.
+4. When the box pops up, leave the default values and confirm the changes by selecting **Create**.

 This way you provisioned the events (created ServiceClasses) in the Namespace.